J216/jgping/README.md

 jgping allows you to easily graph your ping times on any platform, using Python and matplotlib

 # Description
-This is scripts works just like the ping command but it displays a graph instead of just text output
+This script works just like the ping command but it displays a graph instead of just text output

 Requirements:
 ```bash